 - Assess how different treatment technologies might be applicable in different contexts.

-- Water Quality & Public Health
+- Water Quality and Public Health

-- Drinking Water, Chemicals & Health
+- Drinking Water, Chemicals and Health

 - Water Treatment Principles